Comparing Metal Fabrication Methods

 Investment Casting vs. Metal Stamping

-Investment castings reduce waste, labor time, and machine time that creates a costly metal fabrication process.
+Metal stamping also produces a lot of waste, as there is a significant amount of unused scrap metal that results from a stamping project, much more than with investment casting methods.
+Investment castings reduce waste, labor time, and machine time, avoiding a costly metal fabrication process.
 Investment casting can also incorporate varying metal thicknesses and blind holes.

 Investment Cast | Stamping | |